With Facebook declining in popularity among younger users, more and more businesses are turning to Instagram to reach younger demographics.

 Experiment with Other Image Editing Apps

-If Instagram’s filters aren’t doing for you, there are plenty of other image editing apps out there to give your pictures the love they need.
+If Instagram’s filters aren’t doing it for you, there are plenty of other image editing apps out there to give your pictures the love they need.
 In particular, check out Lumie, PicMonkey, Pixlr and Color Splash.

 Think About Story Arcs